-- ✓ Two settlements have been approved for the Northport and Port Jefferson power plants. - ✓ The Nassau County settlement has been approved by the county legislature for the E.F.
-Barrett and Glenwood Landing power plants. - ✓ As part of the settlements, LIPA waived over \$1 billion in tax refund liabilities potentially owed by the Towns of Huntington & Brookhaven, the Village of Port Jefferson, and Nassau County. - ✓ LIPA customers will save approximately \$554 million in property tax payments for these four facilities through 2028. - ✓ While tax payments remain in excess of that required by law, the settlements will continue to support host communities as they adjust to lower taxes.
+- ✓ Three settlements have been approved for the Northport and Port Jefferson power plants. - ✓ The Nassau County settlement approved by the county legislature and the court for the E.F.
+Barrett and Glenwood Landing power plants went into effect in 2022. - ✓ As part of the settlements, LIPA waived over \$1 billion in tax refund liabilities potentially owed by the Towns of Huntington & Brookhaven, the Village of Port Jefferson, and Nassau County. - ✓ LIPA customers will save approximately \$554 million in property tax payments for these four facilities through 2028. - ✓ While tax payments remain in excess of that required by law, the settlements will continue to support host communities as they adjust to lower taxes.